RoyRobb/Study-Assignments/README.md

 # Study-Assignments
-Folder for different projects I've developed within my studies.
+Repo for different projects I've developed within my studies.
 Feel free to use the code in case You need it!